 Duration: The time between second and third contact during a total or annular solar eclipse.

 Eclipse obscuration: The fraction of the Sun’s surface area covered by the Moon.
 Do not confuse it with eclipse magnitude (see previous item).
-When 50% of the solar surface is obscured, the eclipse magnitude is roughly 60%.
+When 50% of the solar surface area is obscured, the eclipse magnitude is roughly 60%.

 Eclipse season: The 35 days when the Sun is close enough to one of the nodes of the Moon's orbit (that is, the two points at which the Moon's orbit around Earth crosses the plane of Earth's orbit around the Sun) for an eclipse to occur.

 Ecliptic: The plane of Earth's orbit around the Sun or, equivalently, the plane of the Sun's apparent motion around the sky throughout the year.
 It gets its name from the fact that only when both the Sun and Moon are on (or, in the Moon's case, near) the ecliptic can an eclipse occur.

 First contact (C1): The moment when the Moon takes its first tiny nibble out of the solar disk — the beginning of the partial phase of an eclipse.